 How is black lung disease treated?

-There is no cure for black lung disease, although problems caused by it can be treated.
-You may take medicines and have treatments to help your symptoms and improve your quality of life.
+There is no cure for black lung disease, but the problems it causes can be treated.
+You may take medicines and have treatments to reduce your symptoms and improve your quality of life.

 How can you prevent it?